467th Bombardment Group

 The 467th Bombardment Group is an inactive United States Army Air Forces unit.
-Its last assignment was to the Strategic Air Command, being stationed at Clovis Army Airfield, New Mexico.
-It was inactivated on 4 August 1946.
+Its last assignment was to the Strategic Air Command, at Clovis Army Air Field, New Mexico, where it was inactivated on 4 August 1946.

-During World War II, the group was an Eighth Air Force B-24 Liberator unit in England assigned to RAF Rackheath.
+During World War II, the group was an Eighth Air Force Consolidated B-24 Liberator unit in England stationed at RAF Rackheath.
 The group set unsurpassed record for bombing accuracy on 15 April 1945, holding the record for bombing accuracy in the Eighth Air Force.
 They destroyed a German battery at Pointe de Grave, on the west coast of France and scored a 100 per cent strike.
 The group commander, Colonel Albert J. Shower, was the only group commander to stay with the same group from beginning to the end of the war.
 Returned to the United States in July 1945, converted to B-29 Superfortresses and trained for deployment to the Pacific Theater.
 Deployment to Okinawa cancelled with the end of the Pacific War in August 1945.

-After training completed, assigned to Clovis AAF, New Mexico and was one of the original ten USAAF bombardment groups assigned to Strategic Air Command on 21 March 1946.
-The group was inactivated on 4 August 1946 due to the Air Force's policy of retaining only low-numbered groups on active duty after the war, and its B-29 aircraft, personnel and equipment were reassigned to the senior 301st Bombardment Group at Smoky Hill Army Airfield, Kansas.
+After training completed, moved to Clovis AAF, New Mexico and was one of the original ten USAAF bombardment groups assigned to Strategic Air Command on 21 March 1946.
+The group was inactivated on 4 August 1946 due to the Air Force's policy of retaining only low-numbered groups on active duty after the war, and its B-29 aircraft, personnel and equipment were reassigned to the senior 301st Bombardment Group at Smoky Hill Army Air Field, Kansas.

+In 2010, the group was converted to provisional status as the 467th Air Expeditionary Group and activated to support airmen deployed throughout the country.